Lonja971/P-FNAF/README.md

 ## ⚠️ Notes

-- The terminal must support at least 130/40 characters for the correct display of the interface.
+- The terminal must support at least 170/40 characters for the correct display of the interface.
-- It is recommended to run the game in full screen mode for the best experience.
+- It is recommended to run the game in half screen mode for the best experience (Related to symbolic graphics).

 ## Authors